Lady Maravilla

-Lady Maravilla (born October 22, 1994), is a Mexican luchadora enmascarada (masked professional wrestler).
-She is signed to WWE where she is a one-time AAA World Mixed Tag Team Champion along with Villano III Jr.
+Lady Maravilla (born October 22, 1994), is a Mexican professional wrestler.
+She is signed to WWE, where she performs on their sister brand Lucha Libre AAA Worldwide (AAA) under the ring name Maravilla.
+She is a member of Las Toxicás.
+She is also a former one-time AAA World Mixed Tag Team Champion with Villano III Jr..

-She is primarily known for her work for Consejo Mundial de Lucha Libre and The Crash Lucha Libre.
-She is currently a freelancer working for AAA as well as on the Mexican and independent circuit.
 Her real name is not a matter of public record as is often the case with masked wrestlers in Mexico.

 Professional wrestling career

-Lucha Libre AAA World Wide (2015–2016,2018)
+Lucha Libre AAA Worldwide (2015–2016,2018)

 On October 4, Maravilla made her debut at AAA in Heroes Inmortales IX in Five-way match for the AAA Reina de Reinas Championship against Goya Kong, Lady Shani, La Hiedra and Taya, failed to win the briefcase.
 On January 22, Maravilla made her second appearance in Guerra de Titanes teaming with Faby Apache and Goya Kong where they defeated against Lady Shani, Keira and Taya.